Kirollos25/checkers/README.md

 Developed by BFCAI team , THE BEAST TEAM 😉🥇❤

+To enjoy with Cheackers game you should ⬇

 1- install pygame in your pc

 open CMD and write "pip install pygame"